 - Health programmes, including access to emergency ambulance services for Unrecognised Bedouin villages and health education toolkits designed for a Bedouin audience.

 - “The Tent” – a centre for the promotion of volunteering and Arab-Jewish partnership.

-Pears Foundation has been a funder of AJEEC-NISPED for over seven years, contributing over £450,000 to the organisation’s core costs and enabling it to work towards the creation of an equal, inclusive and flourishing society in Israel.
+Pears Foundation has been suporting AJEEC-NISPED for over ten years, contributing over £500,000, mainly as unrestricted funding, and enabling it to work towards the creation of an equal, inclusive and flourishing society in Israel.